spikedoanz/spikedoanz.github.io/content/secret/wirehead-blog.md

 ---
 <br>

-## VI.
+## VII.
 How to solve these issues while thinking about it

 So we looked at these problem and realized: What we need is a **distributed[^4] circular[^5] cache[^6]**.
 We made one, and called it [Wirehead](https://github.com/neuroneural/wirehead)